|

 55. principal

-most important element
+main or most important

 One of its principal jobs is to help select candidates to run for public office.